9 Tips for Working As A Nurse While Pregnant

 Even I can’t believe how long I have been able to pump while working as a nurse.

 I am happy to share that I have been successfully pumping as an ER nurse in a very busy level 1 trauma center for the last 13 months.
 And I still can’t believe how well it is going!
 Sure, there have been a few minor hiccups along the way (like forgetting my breast pump at home, whoops!).
-But overall the experience has been way better then I would have thought.
+But overall, the experience has been way better than I would have thought.

 I now know that I will be able to continue pumping breast milk for my baby for as long as I desire.
 I want other working moms to know that they can do this too.
 (Read more about what I have learned about pumping at work as a nurse).